RoS The Seven Swords of Wayland

 Beleth

-As Beleth has vanished long ago, unfortunately no pictures or runes of this sword.
+As Beleth has vanished long ago, unfortunately no pictures or runes of this sword are available.

 Flauros